fqaiser94/mse/README.md

 ```

 You can also manipulate **deeply** nested StructType columns using the aforementioned patterns
 but it can be a little annoying to write out the full chain.
-For this scenario, this library also provides a few helper methods,
+For this scenario, this library also provides a helper method,
-namely `add_struct_field`, `rename_struct_field`, `drop_struct_fields`.
-There is also a more general `update_struct` method
-which is useful for when you want to perform 2 or more (add, rename, drop) operations on a struct.
-You can use these methods as follows:
+namely `add_struct_field`.
+You can use this method to add, rename, and drop deeply nested fields as shown below:

 ```scala
 // Generate some example data